Supporting our Ukrainian community since 2015, run and led by local Ukrainian families.

 Our sensory area was lit up with fish tubes and our disco lights.
 But what we all loved was the animals coming to visit.
 Colin the cockroach and Marvin the Millipede.
 We even fed some beaded dragons.

 This is a free daily stay and play.
 There is no charge for families.
+A place to meet others and make friends.

 Local kids put their baking skills to the test today as they tried out the Big Red Bus Club’s new mud kitchen designed and created for us by the great volunteers at Men in Sheds.